-Live wallpapers were rage when they were launched around seven years back.
-And as expected, a lot of us drooled over the fresh and new look it brought to our Android phones.
+Live wallpapers were a rage when they were launched around seven years back.
+As expected, a lot of us drooled over the fresh and new look it brought to our Android phones.
 And while these wallpapers did give a lively vibe to the otherwise plain phone, soon the hype fizzled out.
 The reason, you might ask?
 Battery drain.

 Are Today’s Live Wallpapers Optimized?

 Nowadays most of the live wallpapers are not only coded right but are also well optimized.
 Of course, there are apps still floating around the Play Store with low-quality graphics or causing the system to slow down.
 But with the right choice of apps, you won’t even notice the battery drain.